 STRATEGY OF PORTFOLIO SELECTION.
-The Trust seeks to provide investors with current income and the possibility of capital appreciation by investing in an unmanaged, diversified portfolio of publicly traded foreign and/or domestic equity securities (the "Equity Securities") which may include common stocks, American Depositary Receipts, interests in master limited partnerships ("MLPs"), and common stock of real estate investment trusts; preferred securities (the "Preferred Securities"); and common stock of exchange-traded funds (the "ETFs") that invest substantially all of their assets in foreign and domestic corporate bonds and seek investment results that generally correspond to indexes designed to represent the performance of held-to-maturity portfolios of corporate bonds with effective maturity dates.
-Each ETF held by the Trust includes in its name a designated year of maturity and will terminate on or about the end of such calendar year (subject to change at the determination of the ETF's board of trustees).
+The Trust seeks to provide investors with current income and the possibility of capital appreciation by investing in an unmanaged, diversified portfolio of publicly traded foreign and/or domestic equity securities (the "Equity Securities") which may include common stocks, American Depositary Receipts, interests in master limited partnerships ("MLPs"), and common stock of real estate investment trusts; preferred securities (the "Preferred Securities"); and common stock of target-maturity exchange-traded funds (the "ETFs") with each ETF investing substantially all of its assets in foreign and domestic corporate bonds and seeking investment results that generally correspond to an index designed to represent the performance of a held-to-maturity portfolio of corporate bonds with effective maturity dates in a particular calendar year.
+Each ETF held by the Trust includes in its name this designated calendar year of maturity and will terminate on or about the end of such calendar year (subject to change at the determination of the ETF's board of trustees).
+The effective maturity date of a bond is its actual maturity or, in the case of callable securities, the effective maturity of the security is determined by the rule-based methodology developed by the associated index provider.
 The portfolio was selected by Zacks Investment Management, Inc. (the "Portfolio Consultant").
 The Portfolio Consultant used a quantitative selection process to determine the components of the portfolio.
-The screening process was executed on November 18, 2014 (the "Security Selection Date").
+The screening process was executed on March 4, 2015 (the "Security Selection Date").
 The Trust's portfolio is divided into three asset segments as of the time of original selection: approximately 40% invested in Equity Securities; approximately 20% invested in Preferred Securities; and approximately 40% invested in common stock of ETFs.
 Under normal market conditions, at least 80% of the Trust's net assets will be invested in publicly traded foreign and/or domestic equity securities, preferred securities, and common stock of exchange-traded funds which invest substantially all of their assets in foreign and domestic corporate bonds.
 The Trust may hold securities of companies located in emerging markets.

-The security selection process begins by identifying an initial universe of all securities that trade on at least one North American securities exchange as of the Security Selection Date.
-From this initial universe, the Trust's portfolio is compiled using factors designed to identify securities in each segment that meet certain investment criteria as of the Security Selection Date, as follows:
+EQUITY SECURITIES.
+The Portfolio Consultant selected the Equity Securities beginning by identifying an initial universe of all securities that trade on at least one North American securities exchange as of the Security Selection Date.
+From this initial universe, the Trust's portfolio is selected as of the Security Selection Date using the following screens: